Gymnastics: Uchimura strikes gold at last

 Kuksenkov, who missed out on a team medal when Ukraine were demoted to fourth in a reshuffle after Japan won a protest over Uchimura's pommel horse mark, was left disappointed again with another fourth place, 0.266 points behind Leyva.

-A German man had not won an all-around medal of any colour since 1936 and Nguyen seemed like an unlikely candidate to end the 76-year barren run after finishing seventh in qualifying.
+A German man had not won an all-around medal of any colour since 1936 and their last gymnast to take silver was Wilhelm Weber in St Louis 108 years ago.

 The 24-year-old German was the last man to go in the floor exercise, a discipline that holds bad memories for him as he broke his fibula in a competition routine in Switzerland nearly two years ago.